 - a New Zealand citizen

-- a Victorian resident who is physically located in Victoria throughout the duration of your training.
+- a Victorian resident, physically located in Victoria throughout the entire course.

-- employed by endota spa as at the commencement date of training.
+- employed by endota spa at the commencement of training

 Additionally, you must not: